Celso-Jorge-Sebastiao/UNIL_SBB/README.md

 ## 4. Confusion Matrix

-We can see that there is some problems to predict the correct labels but the majority are right and the misclassified are generally one class higher or lower than the true label.
-This can be corrected with more data in our dataset or maybe adding features that distinguish the neighbor classes.
+It's insightful to recognize that the model faces challenges in predicting correct labels, but the majority are accurate, with misclassifications typically being one class higher or lower than the true label.
+Addressing this issue could potentially involve augmenting the dataset with more diverse examples or incorporating additional features that differentiate between neighboring classes.
+These strategies may help enhance the model's ability to make more precise predictions and mitigate misclassifications.
+Experimenting with different features and collecting a more extensive dataset could contribute to refining the model's performance.

 <img src="https://github.com/Celso-Jorge-Sebastiao/UNIL_SBB/assets/82185439/1bd94279-010c-46f4-9908-8d9e06ffee97" width="500">

 ## 5. User Interface

-The final algorithm was integrated into a streamlit interface to help the user classify a pdf containing french sentences.
-The user can download copyright free books in a pdf format in https://bibliothequenumerique.tv5monde.com/liste/livres or in any other prefered platform.
-Then he copies the path of the downloaded file and pastes it in the user interface.
-The application will classify the pdf and predict the global language proficiency needed to read the book.
-To split the pdf sentences, we used the code "Pdf_to_sentences.py".
+The culmination of our work is an integrated algorithm presented through a Streamlit interface.
+This user-friendly tool aids in classifying PDFs containing French sentences.
+Here's how it works:

+- Download PDFs:
+* Users can download copyright-free books in PDF format from https://bibliothequenumerique.tv5monde.com/liste/livres or any other preferred platform.
+- Upload PDF:
+*Copy the path of the downloaded PDF file.
+*Paste the path into the provided input field on the Streamlit interface.
+-Classification Process:
+*The application utilizes our developed algorithm to classify the PDF, predicting the overall language proficiency required to read the book.
+The algorithm is capable of splitting PDF sentences for analysis.
+To extract sentences from PDFs, we employed the "pdftosentence.py" code.
+-Output:
+*Users receive the classification results, gaining insights into the global language proficiency needed for the given PDF.

+This Streamlit interface enhances user accessibility and simplifies the classification process, making it convenient for users to assess the language proficiency associated with their PDF content.

 <img src="https://github.com/Celso-Jorge-Sebastiao/UNIL_SBB/assets/82185439/c1173d75-0b6d-4636-b6a1-dada3b32e2bb" width="800">